mohitsinha/aspirethemes.github.io/_docs/aspire-ghost.md

 ```

 You can control how much images to show by changing the `limit` number.
 Theme default is set to `9` images.

+#### Old Ghost Versions

+- To generate a new Instagram feed for your account, please visit [Instansive](http://instansive.com/).

+- Customize the widget based on a username or hashtag, then you will get a code for the widget, open `partials/sidebar/widget-instagram.hbs` file and paste the code.

 ---